-10. Describe the educational program's overall curricular and instructional design, including how the school will structure and staff the proposed educational program.
-Discuss briefly the current key educational theories and research that support and inform the general design of the educational program and confirm its educational soundness.
+- 10. Describe the educational program's overall curricular and instructional design, including how the school will structure and staff the proposed educational program.
+Discuss briefly the current key educational theories and research that support and inform the general design of the educational program and confirm its educational soundness. - 11.
+Describe the innovative components of the educational program. - 12.
+Describe the key features of the educational program.